 Gritting involves spreading treated rock salt on roads to help prevent ice and snow buildup.
 This is extremely important during icy months as it helps keep roads safe and reduces weather-related disruptions.

 Road users need to be ready too for adverse conditions.
 As the winter season approaches, it is vital that you travel according to the conditions and your vehicle is suitably maintained.
-You can find out more on driving in adverse weather conditions here, from Somerset Council’s Road Safety Team – Adverse weather conditions (somersetroadsafety.org)
+Find out more by visiting the Council’s Adverse weather conditions page.

 Preparation of the Council’s depots, and filling of its salt barns has taken place throughout the summer, so the team is ready when the temperatures drop.